cllckn/decision-support-systems/module3/README.md

 ```
 **Explanation of Execution Order**

-1. "Start" logs first (synchronous).
+1. "Start" is printed to the console first (synchronous).
-2. setTimeout is registered but executes 2 sec later.
+2. setTimeout is registered but executed 2 seconds later.
+When the time is up, the statements inside setTimeout are executed.
-3. setTimeout is registered but executes 10 ms later.
+3. setTimeout is registered but executed 10 ms later.
+When the time is up, the statements inside setTimeout are executed.
-4. fs.readFile is non-blocking, so the operation starts, but the callback executes later.
+4. fs.readFile is non-blocking, so the file-reading operation starts immediately, and the callback is executed after the operation is completed.
-5. "End" logs next (synchronous).
+5. "end" is printed to the console (synchronous).
 6. The event loop handles setTimeout, setTimeout, and fs.readFile callbacks after the main script execution is completed.

 #### Node.js Event Loop Demonstration